StevenChangzx/DSIF-SG-7/Project 1/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 1: Standardized Test Analysis

 ### Overview

-Our first module in DSI covers:
-- Basic statistics and probability
-- Many Python programming concepts
-- Programmatically interacting with files and directories
-- Visualizations
-- EDA
-- Working with Jupyter notebooks for development and reporting

-You might wonder if you're ready to start doing data science.
-While you still have **tons** to learn, there are many aspects of the data science process that you're ready to tackle.
-Project 1 aims to allow you to practice and demonstrate these skills.

 For our first project, we're going to take a look at aggregate SAT and ACT scores and participation rates in the United States.
 We'll seek to identify trends in the data and combine our data analysis with outside research to address our problem statement.

 The SAT and ACT are standardized tests that many colleges and universities in the United States require for their admissions process.
 This score is used along with other materials such as grade point average (GPA) and essay responses to determine whether or not a potential student will be accepted to the university.